Student Clubs and Activities

 Ballet Folklórico Sol Azteca

 Join Sol Azteca to experience Latino culture through folklórico dance, music, costume design, and construction.
 No previous dance experience needed.
 Must love to have fun!
-Dancers of the group (in grades kinder through12th grade) learn dances from various regions of Mexico.
+Dancers of the group (in pre-school through12th grade) learn dances from various regions of Mexico.